 In Vermont, over 70%* of children under six have all parents in the workforce.
 Access to regulated high-quality programs for infants and toddlers often exceeds this number.

-As a grandmother who provided part-time child care for my grandchildren, and knowing other grandparents who are or have provided part or full-time care, I know first-hand how this issue impacts young families – especially those who do not have family nearby.
+As a grandmother who provided part-time child care for my grandchildren I know first-hand how this issue impacts young families.
 Oftentimes parents are cobbling together a mix of family, neighbors, preschool, daycare, and working from home.
-These are in many cases the lucky ones.
 Others travel a great distance for child care, or find themselves on a waiting list for months before a space is available.
-Covid 19 exposed many issues regarding our need for a stronger child care system and I believe that the work on this will continue over several sessions.
+Covid 19 exposed many issues regarding our need for a stronger child care system and the work on this will continue over several legislative sessions.

 Families with young children cite the availability of quality, affordable child care as a major factor when considering where to live and work.
 As we continue to address the issue of our aging population and how to retain and attract younger workers, the child care piece cannot be ignored.
 This issue resonates with Vermonters regardless of age – everyone seems to be either directly impacted or knows someone who is.
 Addressing accessible and affordable child care in a comprehensive manner will ensure the economic vitality and viability of our communities.
 This is the kind of investment that benefits us all.